aws/eks-anywhere/designs/cloudstack-multiple-endpoints.md

 With the multi-endpoint system for the Cloudstack provider, users reference a CloudstackMachineConfig and it's created across multiple AvailabilityZones.
 The implication is that all the Cloudstack resources such as image, ComputeOffering, ISOAttachment, etc. must be available in *all* the AvailabilityZones, or all the Cloudstack endpoints, and these resources must be referenced by name, not unique ID.
 This would mean that we need to check if there are multiple Cloudstack endpoints, and if so check the zones, networks, domains, accounts, and users.

+We will also validate the credentials referenced by each AvailabilityZone, which can either be referenced as existing K8s secrets on the cluster, or from the local ini file.
+More details in the Cloudstack Credentials section below

 ### `CloudstackMachineConfig` Validation